lynEcho/Repbias_NBR/README.md

 This paper proposes a model-agnostic repeat-bias-aware diversity optimization (RADiv) algorithm and a repeat-bias-aware item fairness optimization (RAIF) algorithm based on ILP for next basket recommendation (NBR).

-We apply the proposed algorithms on 5 representative NBR methods to mitigate repeat bias while improving the diversity and item fairness of recommended baskets.
+We additionally:

+* reproduce 5 NBR methods and apply the proposed algorithms to them.
+* save the additional experiment results in appendix folder.

 ## Required packages